Skip to the main content.

 “Give everybody at least as much time as they give you; if they take 1 second to do a one-click apply, I give them a one-click rejection or canned email response; and if they take 20 minutes to fill out a lengthy application or go through an automated test, I will take at least 20 minutes to explain why it may not have worked out, offer a bit of coaching, or make a connection for them.”

-2. Multiple levels of communication
+2. Multiple Levels of Communication

 Sometimes, it may feel that companies are ghosting candidates if the candidates do not receive an immediate response.
 Often companies are working through layers of communication for the same role.
 And it may take longer to get information from those different layers and share the decision with the candidate.